RizwanJamadar/FitAtlas/README.md

 Additionally, users can explore **muscle information** by clicking on specific body parts.

+## Why Choose FitAtlas?

+FitAtlas is designed to make your fitness journey seamless and efficient.
+Whether you're a beginner or a professional athlete, our curated selection of products ensures you get the best quality for your training.
+With easy navigation, secure payment options, and insightful muscle information, FitAtlas brings a holistic approach to fitness shopping.

 ## 🚀 Features

 ✅ **E-Commerce Store** – Browse and purchase fitness products\